luzmo-official/ede-simple-demo/README.md

 In a normal scenario, the `integration ID` that the user would have access to would probably also be defined here.
 But for the purposes of this demo as we define it in `.env` (see next section) it's unnecessary to add to/retrieve from Auth0.

-> Note: You have the option to skip the step of creating your own `Action` on Auth0.
-Instead, you can install the [Auth0 Cumul.io Integration](https://marketplace.auth0.com/integrations/cumulio-dashboards).
-In which case make sure you add all of the above fields into a `cumulio` object in `app_metadata`.

 For more in depth information on these roles and what they mean, please visit the [Academy Course on EDE](https://academy.cumul.io/course/5726aaa3-8845-4bb5-8ce7-46d95e499b45) and [Requesting SSO tokens](https://academy.cumul.io/article/9nzhjs8c)

 ## Instructions to Run the Application